lee-doctor/kubesphere-sdk-go/docs/V1StatefulSetSpec.md

 NewV1StatefulSetSpecWithDefaults instantiates a new V1StatefulSetSpec object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetMinReadySeconds

+`func (o *V1StatefulSetSpec) GetMinReadySeconds() int32`

+GetMinReadySeconds returns the MinReadySeconds field if non-nil, zero value otherwise.

+### GetMinReadySecondsOk

+`func (o *V1StatefulSetSpec) GetMinReadySecondsOk() (*int32, bool)`

+GetMinReadySecondsOk returns a tuple with the MinReadySeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMinReadySeconds

+`func (o *V1StatefulSetSpec) SetMinReadySeconds(v int32)`

+SetMinReadySeconds sets MinReadySeconds field to given value.

+### HasMinReadySeconds

+`func (o *V1StatefulSetSpec) HasMinReadySeconds() bool`

+HasMinReadySeconds returns a boolean if a field has been set.

+### GetOrdinals

+`func (o *V1StatefulSetSpec) GetOrdinals() V1StatefulSetOrdinals`

+GetOrdinals returns the Ordinals field if non-nil, zero value otherwise.

+### GetOrdinalsOk

+`func (o *V1StatefulSetSpec) GetOrdinalsOk() (*V1StatefulSetOrdinals, bool)`

+GetOrdinalsOk returns a tuple with the Ordinals field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOrdinals

+`func (o *V1StatefulSetSpec) SetOrdinals(v V1StatefulSetOrdinals)`

+SetOrdinals sets Ordinals field to given value.

+### HasOrdinals

+`func (o *V1StatefulSetSpec) HasOrdinals() bool`

+HasOrdinals returns a boolean if a field has been set.

+### GetPersistentVolumeClaimRetentionPolicy

+`func (o *V1StatefulSetSpec) GetPersistentVolumeClaimRetentionPolicy() V1StatefulSetPersistentVolumeClaimRetentionPolicy`

+GetPersistentVolumeClaimRetentionPolicy returns the PersistentVolumeClaimRetentionPolicy field if non-nil, zero value otherwise.

+### GetPersistentVolumeClaimRetentionPolicyOk

+`func (o *V1StatefulSetSpec) GetPersistentVolumeClaimRetentionPolicyOk() (*V1StatefulSetPersistentVolumeClaimRetentionPolicy, bool)`

+GetPersistentVolumeClaimRetentionPolicyOk returns a tuple with the PersistentVolumeClaimRetentionPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPersistentVolumeClaimRetentionPolicy

+`func (o *V1StatefulSetSpec) SetPersistentVolumeClaimRetentionPolicy(v V1StatefulSetPersistentVolumeClaimRetentionPolicy)`

+SetPersistentVolumeClaimRetentionPolicy sets PersistentVolumeClaimRetentionPolicy field to given value.

+### HasPersistentVolumeClaimRetentionPolicy

+`func (o *V1StatefulSetSpec) HasPersistentVolumeClaimRetentionPolicy() bool`

+HasPersistentVolumeClaimRetentionPolicy returns a boolean if a field has been set.

 ### GetPodManagementPolicy